U.S. Department of State Seal

 Who Can Adopt

-• RESIDENCY REQUIREMENTS: There is no formal residency requirement for foreigners seeking to adopt in Tuvalu.
+• Minimum Residency: There is no formal residency requirement for foreigners seeking to adopt in Tuvalu.
 However, adoptive parents must be physically present in court to file an application for adoption and must remain in Tuvalu until the final adoption order is granted.

-• AGE REQUIREMENTS: One prospective adoptive parent must be at least 25 years old, and both must be at least 21 years older than the child.
+• Age of Adopting Parents: One prospective adoptive parent must be at least 25 years old, and both must be at least 21 years older than the child.

-• INCOME REQUIREMENTS: Income should be above average and prospective adoptive parents should live in a suitable environment.
+• Minimum Income: Income should be above average and prospective adoptive parents should live in a suitable environment.
 Proof of income will have to be submitted to the central adoption authority.

 Who Can Be Adopted